fdennig/NICER/README.md

 Contains the Julia code of the "NICER" integrated assessment model for Julia 1.1

 The original model from fdenning (https://github.com/fdennig/NICER) was running with Julia 0.6.
-This update has benn done jointly with Brian Jabarian (PSE-Princeton), to allow to model to run under Julia 1.1.0.
+This update has been achieved jointly with Brian Jabarian (PSE-Princeton), to allow the model run in Julia 1.1.0.

 Content:
 - The "Optimization.jl" file contains the template for the main types of optimization.
 This is the main program.